learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## Creating our `Simulation` Class

-Creating our `Simulation` class will be a bit more involved, because this class does all the heavy lifting.
+Creating our `Simulation` class will be a bit more involved because this class does all the heavy lifting.
 You'll handle this piece by piece, and test that everything is working along the way.

 ### Writing our `__init__` method